 - Click the three lines/hotdogs in the top left corner

 - Scroll down to the Sign-in settings section

-- Scroll down farther until you see System info on sign-in screen
+- Scroll down further until you see System info on sign-in screen

-- Change the default option to Always display system information in the sign-in screen
+- Change the default option to Always display system information on the sign-in screen

 Now Pressing ALT + V will not be necessary.
 The same information will show up on the sign-on and lock screen automatically.